Bandwidth/node-bandwidth/docs/api.md

 <a name="BXMLResponse+call"></a>

 ### bxmlResponse.call(params, [callback]) ⇒ <code>[BXMLResponse](#BXMLResponse)</code>
-Create a new call to another phone number.
+OBSOLETE: Create a new call to another phone number.

 **Kind**: instance method of <code>[BXMLResponse](#BXMLResponse)</code>
 **Returns**: <code>[BXMLResponse](#BXMLResponse)</code> - this, for chaining